Neil Cavuto

-Neil Patrick Cavuto (born September 22, 1958) is an American television news anchor, executive, commentator, and business journalist for Fox News.
-He hosts three television programs: Your World with Neil Cavuto and Cavuto Live, both on Fox News, and Cavuto: Coast to Coast on sister channel Fox Business Network.
+Neil Patrick Cavuto (born September 22, 1958) is an American television news anchor, executive, commentator, and business journalist.
+He was the host of Your World with Neil Cavuto and Cavuto Live, both on Fox News, and Cavuto: Coast to Coast on sister channel Fox Business Network until he left the network on December 19, 2024.

 Early life and education

 Cavuto was born in Westbury, New York, on Long Island, the son of Kathleen T. (Feeley), a United Nations staffer and homemaker, and Patrick "Pat" Cavuto, a can company sales executive.
 His father was of Italian descent, while his mother was of Irish ancestry.
 He was raised in Danbury, Connecticut, where he attended Immaculate High School.
 At 17, he became the manager of a fish and chips restaurant while attending high school.
 He worked as a White House intern during the Carter Administration.
 He graduated from St. Bonaventure University in 1980 with a bachelor's degree in mass communication, and earned a master's degree from American University.